xyu/secure-db-connection/readme.txt

   * `MYSQL_SSL_CA` [default: not set]

-    The path name to the certificate authority file.
+    The path name to the certificate authority file in PEM format.

   * `MYSQL_SSL_CA_PATH` [default: not set]